better-internet/radworks-docs/docs/understanding-radicle/faq.md

 That being said, while we believe that reducing one's reliance on centrally-hosted platforms is generally a good idea, we also believe that code collaboration solutions serve different purposes for different people.
-Radicle Upstream *will* support social collaboration, but it's priority will be delivering secure, local-first, peer-to-peer code collaboration — not an exact GitHub replica.
+Radicle *will* support social collaboration through one or more projects, but our priority will be delivering secure, local-first, peer-to-peer code collaboration — not an exact GitHub replica.

 ## Where is my data stored?

+There are currently two methods of transporting data on the Radicle network.

-On the Radicle network, content is distributed peer-to-peer via a process called gossip.
+The original method is through a distributed peer-to-peer via a process called **gossip**.
 This means that peers self-host their own content — and the content of any peers they are interested in — locally on their machine in a [Git monorepo][hw].
 It also means that whenever your data is published to the network, it can be replicated and stored on another peer's machine.

+The newer method is a **push-pull** method that uses `git push` to send changes to seed nodes and `git pull` to fetch updates.
+With this method, your data is only stored on the seed node you chose to sync your project with when you [ran `rad init`](getting-started.md#create-your-radicle-project-from-a-git-directory), and with anyone who uses `rad clone` to create a copy of the project.

+Currently, only the push-pull method is utilized by the [CLI tooling](https://github.com/radicle-dev/radicle-cli/), but there are plans to re-introduce the P2P gossip method, and potentially allow users to choose which method they prefer.

 ## Can I create private repositories on Radicle?
 No, not yet - but in the future!
 Private projects with end-to-end encryption are